jeansantana/TSP-WITH-RIDESHARING-AND-QUOTA/README.md

 ### 2. Heuristic

-This algorithm uses LKH 2.0.7 by Helsgaun, a Lin-Kernighan Traveling Salesman Heuristic implementation, to obtain a route R. Then the gurobi solver is used to get the best embark configuration for R.
+First we get a semi greedy route and then we pass it to the Lin-Kernighan Traveling Salesman Heuristic implementation (LKH 2.0.7 by Helsgauns is used in this project), to obtain a route R, only for simetric instances, and for assimetric instances we use 2-Opt local search.
+Then the gurobi solver is used to get the best embark configuration for R.

+#### 2.1 How to execute

+`./HEURISTIC path/to/instance instance_type`

+The instance type is 1 if the instance is simetric and 2 if assimetric.
+For example

+`./HEURISTIC instances/big.in 1`

 ### 3. Metaheuristics